lantinglu/style-transfer/README.md

 Our project confirms the following:

-- ✅ CNN feature layers successfully separate content (deep layers) and style (shallow layers)
+- CNN feature layers successfully separate content (deep layers) and style (shallow layers)
-- ✅ The L-BFGS optimization converges stably in under 300 iterations
+- The L-BFGS optimization converges stably in about 300 iterations
-- ✅ Adjusting the content/style weight ratio gives intuitive control over the result
+- Adjusting the content/style weight ratio gives intuitive control over the result

 We also compared VGG-19 and ResNet18 backbones and found that **VGG-19 consistently produced more coherent and visually pleasing stylized results**, confirming its effectiveness for perceptual tasks in style transfer.
 <center>